lupopedia/CRAFTY_SYNTAX/README.md

 ## OVERVIEW

 Crafty Syntax is the GPL live help platform derived from Crafty Syntax (2002) and now bundled inside LUPOPEDIA as the human-operator-first channel layer.
-This repository packages the final GPL build (v3.7.2) plus historical documentation so legacy operators have a clear upgrade path.
+This repository packages the GPL build (v3.7.5) plus historical documentation so legacy operators have a clear upgrade path.

 ## RELEASE_STATUS